USE GAMES TO GET KIDS Fall in Love with Reading

 Catan

 Catan is a thrilling board game where players aim to build and develop holdings by trading and acquiring resources.
-The objective is to be the first to gain a certain number of points, primarily by creating infrastructure like settlements and cities.

 Risk